 Did you know that a trucking company can be held liable for a truck accident if it was negligent in the hiring or training of its truck drivers?
 Of course, trucking companies cannot always be held liable for negligent or inadequate hiring and training, but with the help of a Los Angeles trucking accident attorney by your side, you may be able to establish a trucking company’s fault after evaluating all facts in your particular case.

-The truth is that the vast majority of victims of truck accidents neglect the importance of establishing the truck company’s liability regarding hiring and training of the truck driver involved in your crash.
+The truth is that the vast majority of victims of truck accidents neglect the importance of establishing the truck company’s liability regarding hiring and training the truck driver involved in your crash.

 What is the negligent hiring of truck drivers?

 But what constitutes negligent hiring or training of truck drivers?
 When can you hold a truck company liable for inadequate recruiting?
 And why do trucking companies fail to exercise reasonable care when hiring drivers if they are aware that failure to do so may expose them to liability?
-These are the questions we asked our experienced truck accident attorney at Law Offices of Howard Craig Kornberg.
+These are the questions we asked our experienced truck accident attorney at the Law Offices of Howard Kornberg.